 Greensboro Municipal Court

-Message from the Clerk of Courts - Henry Phillips
+Message from the Clerk of Courts - Catherine C. Jordan

-The Central Records Unit maintains all records generated by the Police Department.
+The Central Records Unit maintains all records generated by the Police Department and Municipal Court.
 These records include criminal incident reports, arrest and booking reports, arrest photographs, traffic accident reports, and miscellaneous incident reports.
 This unit is also responsible for entering all data generated by the field officers and detectives for use by the Crime Analysis Unit and other departments.

 Members of the public and nongovernmental agencies may obtain copies of Police Department reports and several other frequently required services from this unit.
 A small fee is charged for copies and services.